Tracking Documents and Controlling Use

 So as a result of history, document tracking can only tell you when events start, and not when they end.
 Can you imagine the amount of network traffic if document monitoring could tell you each page that had been read/viewed/passed over by a recipient?
 It is technically feasible, as are most things, but not technically wise or sound.

 In conclusion to this little observation, document control is an absolute, a must.
 Without it, any document of any importance can be distributed anyhow, anywhere and anywhen.
 And regardless of what the music track fascists claim, that having access to something automatically grants you the authority to do anything you like, in the words of the song, “It ain’t necessarily so”.
 Following on from document control, document tracking can be and is a valuable tool in a wide number of circumstances.
 If you believe that it will deliver valuable marketing information it may prove informative.
 If you need to be able to ‘prove’ that internal users actually received and at least opened (or did not open) documents then document tracking is an invaluable tool in the administrative armoury.

 Track Document Views and Prints with Safeguard Enterprise

 Download document tracking software with DRM controls that protects and controls documents published in PDF format.

-Using US Government strength encryption (AES 256 bit) and digital rights management controls to prevent unauthorized use and misuse of your documents, you control who views your documents, what they can do with them (copy, print, etc.) and when they can no longer be viewed (expire).
+Using US Government strength encryption (AES) and digital rights management controls to prevent unauthorized use and misuse of your documents, you control who views your documents, what they can do with them (copy, print, etc.) and when they can no longer be viewed (expire).
 Track when documents are opened and printed and when and where this occured.
 Revoke access instantly if you think documents are being misused.